At Obama's inauguration, a Stars and Stripes made in Belgium?

 But perhaps the key to the business is its personal, family touch - some of the brothers' current employees also worked for their father and with their grandfather.

-"Human capital of the company is the most important thing," said Benedickt.
+"Human capital of the company is the most important thing," said Benedikt.
 "Happiness of your people, you cannot buy that."

 (Reporting By Teddy Nykiel; editing by Luke Baker and Matthew Tostevin)